"Don Pumphrey is a very respectable and trustworthy person" by Alejandro M.

-Alleged offenders who commit theft and property crimes often think the offenses are petty.
-The offenders do not think they will get in trouble.
-However, these types of offenses can lead to severe punishments and jail time.
+Theft and property crimes often seem like they may be minor, a small stolen object, or light vandalization.
+The potential punishment for these types of offenses can lead to severe punishments and jail time, an experience that is not minor in nature.
 They even can serve as a roadblock toward future and current employment opportunities.

 If you have been charged with theft or a property crime in Leon County or surrounding areas, an experienced Tallahassee criminal attorney can analyze the facts of your case and potentially find mitigating circumstances to reduce your charges or have them dropped altogether.